The Rear Extension That Checked All The Boxes — BVM Homes

 The Project That Started With Everything

-Some renovations are targeted.
+Some renovations and home additions are targeted.
 One kitchen.
 One bathroom.
 A fresh coat of paint and call it done.

 This wasn't that.

 We've been doing this since 1997.
-Complex, multi-trade residential renovation is what we're built for.
+Complex home additions and interior renovations is what we're built for.
 But we'll admit: 2020 was a year that tested everyone in construction.
 Supply chains were uncertain.
 Trades were stretched.
 Getting materials to site on time required planning well ahead of what pre-pandemic schedules ever demanded.
-We planned ahead.
+We needed to plan ahead, and that is what we did.

 Bottom line: Every major project is a coordination test.
 This one passed.